 Tibergien thinks the structure of the industry could end up looking much like the accounting industry, tiered with a few large firms on top, a rung of smaller regional firms, then multiple partner firms at the next level, and then the solo practitioners.

 In a morphing industry, it’s easy to get caught up in the numbers.
-Tibergien advises keeping the long term in mind when making the deal and taking a logical and systematic approach to growth.
+Tibergien advises keeping the long term in mind when making the deal and taking a logical and systematic approach

 He says it’s an investment strategy that should be deliberate.
 You have to maintain enough of both firms’ culture as you merge.
 Otherwise, you’ll end up losing your soul for the sake of gaining size and scale.

 The beauty of being independent is being able to customize your services to the needs of your client audiences.